-Research core laboratories provide investigators with specialized scientific services to support their research.
+Service core laboratories provide medical researchers with specialized scientific services to support their studies.
 With these resources, scientists at IU School of Medicine and partner organizations can access state-of-the-art instrumentation and equipment, technical expertise, and training that advances their work.

-The Computational Biology and Bioinformatics Service Core, a service unit of the Center for Computational Biology and Bioinformatics, provides biomedical data management, informatics and analytical consulting, graphic and website design, and software and website hosting.
+The Computational Biology and Bioinformatics Service Core (Indianapolis), a service unit of the Center for Computational Biology and Bioinformatics, provides biomedical data management, informatics and analytical consulting, graphic and website design, and software and website hosting.

 The veterinary staff and other highly experienced laboratory animal professionals of the IU School of Medicine Laboratory Animal Resource Center provides training, supplies and specialized service support for medical research.
 Services center on basic husbandry for a wide variety of laboratory animal species.